softwareconstruction240/softwareconstruction/chess/6-gameplay/gameplay.md

 - [Console UI](../../instruction/console-ui/console-ui.md): Reading from the keyboard and writing out fancy text.
 - [WebSocket](../../instruction/websocket/websocket.md): Making WebSocket client and server requests.
 - [Debugging](../../instruction/debugging/debugging.md): Debugging multiple applications that communication over the network is a critical software engineering skill that you will need to master to complete this phase.
-Make sure you review the topics on how to debug both [multiple applications](../../instruction/debugging/debugging.md#executing-multiple-processes) and also how to debug multiple concurrent instances of [same application](../../instruction/debugging/debugging.md#executing-the-same-process-multiple-times).
+Make sure you review the topics on how to debug both [multiple applications](../../instruction/debugging/debugging.md#executing-multiple-processes) and also how to debug multiple concurrent instances of the [same application](../../instruction/debugging/debugging.md#executing-the-same-process-multiple-times).
 - [Open-Closed Principle](../../instruction/design-principles/design-principles.md#open-closed-principle): Opening WebSocket Communicator to extension of behavior.
 - [Pet Shop](../../petshop/petshop.md): Observer pattern implementation for WebSocket notifications.